iotaledger/hub/docs/hip/002-signing_server.md

 ```

 The above class will implement base methods to generate addresses/signatures
-and will internally issue rpc calls to the *signing_server*
+and will internally issue RPC calls to the *signing_server*

 **signing_server**
 ```c++